Skip to content

 oxo-call config set llm.provider github-copilot

-oxo-call config set llm.api_token ghp_xxxxxxxxxxxxxxxxxxxx
+oxo-call config set llm.api_token ghu_xxxxxxxxxxxxxxxxxxxx

-Get a token:
+Get a Token Manually#

 OpenAI#